xiongemi/white-label-airline/README.md

 ## Commands

 - deploy to GitHub Pages: `npm run deploy`
+- test the application: `nx test white-label-airline`

+### Unit Test

+- test all files: `npm run test`
+- test watch all files: `npm run test:watch`

+### Lint

-- run lint for all libraries: `npm run lint:library`
+- run lint for all libraries and applications: `npm run lint`
-- run lint with fix for all libraries: `lint:library:fix`
+- run lint with fix for all libraries and applications: `npm run lint:fix`

 ---